 The Peterson Sound Studio is a recording studio for professional-grade film, video, and music production.
-Donated to the School of Film by Thomas F. Peterson Jr., this studio has produced sound for numerous student and professional films.
+Donated to the School of Dance, Film, and Theater: Film Division by Thomas F. Peterson Jr., this studio has produced sound for numerous student and professional films.

 Our studio affords students a full range of support from, set to post production.
 One of the many unique features within the School of Film is the capacity for Students to mix their own projects in this state-of-the-art studio.

 Features and capabilities of the Peterson Sound Studio include: